jbuzzzzho/bereft-souls/src/PackBuilder/docs/NPCs.md

 - Write a new value.
 This will assign the property to this new value.
 - Write a value prefixed with a `+`.
 This will increase the already in place value by your specified amount.
 - Write a value prefixed with a `-`.
 This will decrease the already in place value by your specified amount.
+- Write a value prefixed with a `x`.
+This will multiply the already in place value by your specified amount.
+> Note that some fields expect integers to be given as values.
+If you use decimals in these instances, whether it be setting the value directly or by performing an operation, the resulting numbers will be rounded towards 0.

 ![image](https://github.com/user-attachments/assets/952a26ff-6b8d-409e-8893-205938dcf234)

-If we wanted to buff the NPC's damage BY 10 points (ie. increase it by 10 points, not set it to 10), we could do this:
+If we wanted to buff the NPC's damage by 10 points (ie. increase it by 10 points, not set it to 10), we could do this:

 ![image](https://github.com/user-attachments/assets/a5ed443c-44e2-4cbd-96f8-85829b1a653d)